shikaan/shikaan.github.io/_posts/2024-09-16-x86-64-conditionals.md

 ## Control Transfer Instructions

-The sequence of instructions the CPU decodes and executes is called _instruction stream_.
-You can picture it as an array whose indices are the _addresses_ of the instructions[^1].
+Remember those old movies where computers were fed with long tapes of instructions?
+Well, modern CPUs work in a surprisingly similar way: they go through instructions one by one, from start to finish.
+We call this sequence of instructions the _instruction stream_, and the unique position of each instruction in this stream is called an _address_, much like an index in an array[^1].

-The currently executed instruction is the one whose address is the value in the `rip` register, which is why we call it the _instruction pointer_ register.
+With this picture in mind, let's revisit the `rip` register (the _instruction pointer_) that we introduced in the previous article.
+As the program runs, the CPU uses the value in `rip` to fetch and execute instructions from the stream.
+It's always "pointing" to the next instruction to be executed, hence its name.

 In pseudo-code, the execution of a program would read something like this
 ```javascript